 Eligibility & Registration

-Room Selection is a process in the Spring Semester for eligible students to pick rooms for next year (or indicate they won't be returning to campus housing).
+Room Selection is an annual process in the Spring Semester for eligible students to secure campus housing for next year (or indicate they won't be returning to campus housing).

 - Enrolling first-years, transfers & visitors, students returning from a leave of absence, and other continuing students not eligible for Room Selection may submit a housing application.